How to Record Online Meetings & Share Them With Colleagues

 Meeting recordings are excellent resources for improving your next sessions.
 By revisiting previous sessions, you’ll be able to evaluate if you met the initial goals you set at the start of the meeting or if you covered all items on your agenda.

 You’ll identify distractions and time-wasters you can minimize in your next session.
 On top of that, video conferencing recording is a good reference for coaching speakers on how to improve presentations in the future.
-Make your meetings more productive and efficient by learning thoroughly how to record a virtual meeting.
+Make your meetings more productive and efficient by thoroughly learning how to record a virtual meeting.

 How to Share Online Meeting Recordings

+Now that you know how to record an online meeting, it’s time to maximize that resource.
 As for sharing online meeting recordings, the steps will largely depend on where you stored the files.
 In the case of Zoom local recordings, follow these steps:

 - Sign in to Zoom on your desktop and go to the Meetings tab.
 Click the “Recorded” tab to find all the local recordings arranged chronologically.